-In addition to research, I enjoy teaching, participating in community outreach activities, and writing about science.
+In addition to research and teaching, I enjoy participating in community outreach activities, writing about science, and playing outdoors.